-Both contaminants do not have a DOH Screening Level and were only detected at low concentrations.
-It is not associated with the fuel release that occurred at Red Hill in November 2021 and was not tested for during the LTM program 7.
+7. Both contaminants do not have a DOH Screening Level and were only detected at low concentrations.
+It is not associated with fuels and is not considered a risk to human health associated with the fuel release that occurred at Red Hill in November 2021 and was not tested for during the LTM program

-Cells highlighted in green indicate the water sample results were below DOH Screening Levels.
-8.
+8. Cells highlighted in green indicate the water sample results were below DOH Screening Levels.

-9. On January 30 and February 25, 2022, DOH revised the LTM requirements to include the analysis of free chlorine.
+On January 30 and February 25, 2022, DOH revised the LTM requirements to include the analysis of free chlorine.
 Chlorine is typically used as an additive to drinking water for disinfection purposes.
+9.